President Donald Trump's attorneys lift defenses as pressure to allow John Bolton to testify grows up for trial - Go Tech Daily

 Other Republicans, including Senator Pat Toomey of Pennsylvania, have said that if Bolton is called, they will demand reciprocity to hear from at least one of their witnesses.
 Some Republicans want to call the Bidens.

-Senate majority leader Mitch McConnell was unaware of Bolton’s book, his office said.
-But the head of the GOP did not seem moved by the news of Bolton’s book.
+The majority leader in the Senate, Mitch McConnell, was unfamiliar with Bolton’s book, his office said.
+But the head of the GOP appeared insensitive to the news of the book.
 Her lunch message, said Indiana GOP Senator Mike Braun, was: “Take a deep breath and take it one step at a time.”

 Once the team of the president has finished his arguments, the senators have 16 hours for written questions to both parties.
 By the end of the week, they should have a vote on whether or not to hear witnesses.